Efficient Algorithms for Constructing Minimum-Weight Codewords in Some Extended Binary BCH Codes: Introduction

 There are some cases where the answer to Q1 is well-known.
 For example, the binary vector of length $2^m$ supported on an affine subspace $V\subseteq \eftwom$ (where for a prime power $q$, $\efq$ is the finite field of $q$ elements, and $m\in \bbNp$) is a minimum-weight codeword of the extended binary BCH code of designed distance $|V|$, since it is in the Reed--Muller subcode (see, e.g., \cite[Ch.~13]{MacSl}).\footnote{Note that in general, such a codeword cannot be an affine generator, as it is in proper affine-invariant subcode.} Also, when $\eftwom^*$ has a non-trivial subgroup $G$ (i.e., when $2^m-1$ is not a prime), the binary vector of length $2^m-1$ supported on $G$ is a minimum-weight codeword of the binary BCH code of designed distance $|G|$ (this can be easily verified directly; see also \cite[Coro.~9.4]{PeWe}).

-A na\"ive probabilistic algorithm for finding minimum-weight words is to draw uniformly vectors of weight $t+1$, where $t:=\lfloor (d-1)/2 \rfloor$, and apply any efficient decoding algorithm for the BCH code.
+A na\"ive probabilistic algorithm for finding minimum-weight words when it is known that the designed distance equals the actual distance $d$, is to draw uniformly vectors of weight $t+1$, where $t:=\lfloor (d-1)/2 \rfloor$, and apply any efficient decoding algorithm for the BCH code.
 However, it can be verified that the success probability of this algorithm is about\footnote{This approximation is valid when the number of minimum-weight words is close to the binomial distribution.
 This is indeed the case if $t$ is fixed and the length grows \cite{KL99}.} $1/t!$, making it useless for moderately high values of $t$.

 In \cite{Au96}, the problem of finding low-weight codewords in a cyclic code was translated to the problem of solving a large system of polynomial equations obtained from Newton's identities.
 It is then suggested to use elimination theory through \grobner{}-bases and Buchberger's algorithm for solving these equations.
 It is shown in \cite{Au96} that this method is useful for settling some questions regarding short codes (e.g., finding the exact minimum distance and the number of minimum-weight codewords in a dual BCH code of length $63$).
 However, the complexity is in general exponential in the code length.